One in four (26%) adults have some type of disability and overall, around 61 million people of all ages in the U.S. (18.5%) have a disability.

 Although there are no clear guiding rules on website accessibility covered by the ADA, businesses that are covered by it must still offer an accessible website that accommodates people with disabilities.
 In order to achieve this businesses need to be aware of some key case laws plus the regulations that apply to federal agencies websites.

 To follow ADA law and make your website and other digital content accessible it’s essential to understand the Web Content Accessibility Guidelines (WCAG) 2.1.
 The guidelines are produced by World Wide Web Consortium (W3C), the main international standards organization for the World Wide Web, and define how to make web content more accessible to people with disabilities.

 The guidelines and success criteria are organized around four principles, which set the foundation for anyone to access and use web content.
 They are: perceivable, operable, understandable, and robust.

-To take full advantage of WCAG standards and go beyond compliancy many companies provide assistive technology to make their websites totally inclusive to be used by everyone.
+To take full advantage of WCAG standards and go beyond compliance many companies provide assistive technology to make their websites totally inclusive to be used by everyone.

-Recite Me’s innovative assistive technology makes websites accessible and inclusive through a unique range of features including, text to speech functionality, fully customizable styling features, reading aids and a translation tool with over 100 languages, including 35 text to speech voices and many other features.
+Recite Me’s innovative assistive technology makes websites accessible and inclusive through a unique range of features, text-to-speech functionality, fully customizable styling features, reading aids, and a translation tool with over 100 languages, including 35 text-to-speech voices and many other features.

-Through these features it allows web visitors to customize digital content so that they can consume it in ways that work for them.
+These features allow web visitors to customize digital content so that they can consume it in ways that work for them.
 And it helps websites follow the principles of the WCAG in a number of different ways, such as those listed below.

 The Recite Me assistive toolbar provides features that allow content to be perceived through sound or enhanced visual means.
 For example, Recite Me can change website text or documents like PDFs into an alternative format by allowing the user to convert them into an audio file, which the user can opt to have read aloud.